Bedrock-OSS/bedrock-wiki/docs/blocks/block-sounds.md

 ## List of Vanilla Sounds

-The following are valid values for the sound property:
+The following are valid values for the `sound` parameter:

 <!-- page_dumper_start -->
 | *Last updated for 1.21.60* |